 The EA has produced reservoir flood maps (RFM) for all large reservoirs that they regulated under the Reservoirs Act 1975 (reservoirs that hold over 25,000 cubic meters of water).
 The FWMA updated the Reservoirs Act and targeted a reduction in the capacity at which reservoirs should be regulated from 25,000m3 to 10,000m3.
 This reduction is, at the time of writing, yet to be confirmed meaning the requirements of the Reservoirs Act 1975 should still be adhered to.

-The maps show the largest area that might be flooded if a reservoir were to fail and release the water it holds, including information about the depth and speed of the flood waters.
-In September 2016, the EA produced a RFM guide 'Explanatory Note on Reservoir Flood Maps for Local Resilience Forums - Version 5' which provides information on how the maps were produced and what they contain.
+In September 2016, the EA produced a RFM guide ' Explanatory Note on Reservoir Flood Maps for Local Resilience Forums - Version 547' which provides information on how the maps were produced and what they contain.